economycomfort/docker/README.md

 - `PGID`: Set to the GID of the group the container should run as (probably the `docker` group).
 Applies only to `linuxserver`-maintained docker images.

-- `APPDATA`: Set to the filesystem location where container-specific configuration is found.
+- `APPDATA`: By default, points to `./appdata`, which should be a symlink to the location where service configuration files reside.

+  - The `./appdata` symlink will need to be created manually.

   - Generally, servo stores configuration for its services in `/mnt/fast/appdata/servo`.